RESURGENT INDIA KNOWLEDGE SERIES PRESENTS

 Webinar on “Life of Corporates after COVID-19

-⇒Conventional definitions of classifying companies into small, mid and corporate based on their size, profits and plant and machinery will now be replaced by modern definitions of how effectively they are using internet for connectivity, communication and reaching out to the customers.
-New classification will be namely as follows.
+⇒Conventional definitions of classifying companies into small, mid, and corporate based on their size, profits, and plant and machinery will now be replaced by modern definitions of how effectively they are using the internet for connectivity, communication, and reaching out to the customers.
+The new classification will be named as follows.

 ⇒ Offline- Rural business with no internet and old-school operations

-⇒ Enabled- Has internet set up, use connectivity for internal communication and understand customer data base.
+⇒ Enabled- Has internet set up, uses connectivity for internal communication and understands customer database.

 ⇒ Engaged- E-commerce businesses.

-⇒ Old school management style based on decentralization will be transformed and new style of management will be followed by most of the companies.
-Direct flow of information and order from top management to executives with no interfering flab of middle level management.
+⇒ Old school management style based on decentralization will be transformed and a new style of management will be followed by most of the companies.
+Direct flow of information and order from top management to executives with no interfering flab of middle-level management.

-⇒ Modern day need of customer for customization will take a charge over the concept of economies of scale.
+⇒ Modern-day needs of customers for customization will take a charge over the concept of economies of scale.

-⇒ The crisis has led to some important revelations for number of businesses and corporates and forcing them to re-evaluate importance of online presence, Disaster management, Work from home culture, Risk management strategies, Managing liquidity and cash flow, Technology adaptation.
+⇒ The crisis has led to some important revelations for the number of businesses and corporates and forcing them to re-evaluate the importance of online presence, Disaster management, Work from home culture, Risk management strategies, Managing liquidity, and cash flow, Technology adaptation.

 ⇒ Consequences of earlier crisis and recent ones are almost similar i.e. falling of stock markets by 30-35% but the challenges faced are very unusual.
-There was a gradual fall in the demand of commodities and capital markets in earlier crisis over the period of two years whereas there is steep decline in recent crisis just within 30 days’ time.
+There was a gradual fall in the demand for commodities and capital markets in the earlier crisis over a period of two years whereas there is a steep decline in recent crises just within 30 days’ time.

 ⇒ Never seen before, apocalyptic like situation.
-Lot of fear pandering which is giving rise to increasing insecurity, hostility and anger.
+A lot of fear pandering which is giving rise to increasing insecurity, hostility, and anger.

 ⇒ No amount of management class or disaster management class could have taught to tackle this crisis.
-Application of management tactics with agility is of more importance.
+The application of management tactics with agility is of more importance.

-⇒ Non-grocery retail business highly impacted after aviation and hospitality industries.
+⇒ Non-grocery retail businesses highly impacted after the aviation and hospitality industries.

 ⇒ Businesses survive on the ecosystem of values.
 It’s important to have clarity on what’s the ultimate objective of the business activity.
 Is it for larger interest, community or fulfill self-need?